HeyRoxie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(18)script that will play the StarWars IV episode in the terminal
+(15)script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory